Michael Schumacher: Profile

-Schumacher was noted for beating all his teammates during his Formula One career, except for his not-fully debut season against three-time World Champion n Piquet, once for 1999 World Championship runner-up Irvine due to missing six races after a leg injury, and future 2016 World Champion Rosberg when he was in his 40s.
+Schumacher was noted for beating all his teammates during his Formula One career, except for his not-fully debut season against three-time World Champion Nelson Piquet, once for 1999 World Championship runner-up Irvine due to missing six races after a leg injury, and future 2016 World Champion Rosberg when he was in his 40s.
 Schumacher was also noted for outperforming his cars and for his ability to operate at his peak on every lap, having won significant more races than he had either pole positions or fastest laps.
 Apart from dominating the 1995, 2001, 2002, and 2004 World Championships (with 2002 and 2004 being the sole years where he drove the clear-cut fastest car as Barrichello was the runner-up both years), he won the competitive 2003 World Championship and either won (three times) or narrowly missed (two times) World Championships despite arguably driving an inferior car (1994, 1995, 1997, 1998, and 2000), and arguably would have won in 1999 had it been for the injury, as the performance gap from McLaren was far smaller than in 1998.

+Rivalries and anti-German prejudices

-Since Senna's death in 1994, Schumacher was widely regarded as Formula One's fastest driver and the most dominant driver of his era.
-During his long career, Schumacher was also involved in several controversies, most notably the 1994 and 1997 World Championship seasons finals and the 2006 Monaco qualifying.
-These episodes have been seen as a result of Schumacher's will-to-win mentality.
-In 2020 Brundle commented: The make-up of a champion is one of such inner self-belief that occasionally it shows up as flaws.
+"The make-up of a champion is one of such inner self-belief that occasionally it shows up as flaws.
 The majority of the sporting greats I've met drive themselves forwards because they are always dissatisfied.
 But look at what Michael achieved, the speed at which he achieved it, and what he accomplished at two different teams.
 It's so hard to get to F1, to stay in it, to score podiums, and win races.
-And that guy won 91 of them, some of them in a class of one.
+And that guy won 91 of them, some of them in a class of one."